rardoz/es6_promise_polyfill_rails/README.md

 # Es6PromisePolyfillRails - Es6 Promise Polyfill Rails Javascript packaged for the Rails asset pipeline

 An es6 promise polyfill js gem packaged for the rails asset pipeline.
-The js was created by the awesome developer, [Taylor Hakes](https://github.com/taylorhakes).
-You can take a look at the original repo hosted here [https://github.com/taylorhakes/promise-polyfill](https://github.com/taylorhakes/promise-polyfill).
+The js was created by the awesome developer, [Stefan Penner](https://github.com/stefanpenner).
+You can take a look at the original repo hosted here [https://github.com/taylorhakes/promise-polyfill](https://github.com/stefanpenner/es6-promise).

 ## Installation